Wildfire workflow: FWI response to climate change and affected population

 Wildfire workflow: FWI response to climate change and affected population#

-This workflow is designed to support the regional estimation of wildfire hazard and the affected population in the context of climate change.
+This workflow is designed to support the estimation of regional wildfire hazard and the population affected in the context of climate change.

 Wildfire hazard depends on the local climatic conditions of a region, among other factors.
 In a changing climate, we can therefore expect changes to the potential for fire development.
 While an increase in mean temperature is likely to extend the length of the traditional fire season in already susceptible regions, the atmosphere is also able to hold and carry additional moisture in a warmer climate, potentially offseting an increase of fire hazard based on temperature alone.
 It is therefore important to consider multiple influential variables in combination to get a reliable picture of the response of wildfire susceptibility to climate change.